xyproto/cupholder/README.md

     make && cupholder

-Or for specifying a specific device:
+For specifying a specific device:

     cupholder /dev/cdrom